Radio Lebanon: History

-Radio Lebanon has staunchly remained a non-commercial station declining from broadcasting any commercials, except for public aware announcements.
+Radio Lebanon has remained a non-commercial station declining from broadcasting any commercials, except for public aware announcements.
 It ruled as the only legal broadcaster in Lebanon until 1975 when with the start of the Lebanese Civil War in Lebanon, illegal broadcasters vied for listenership mainly with the establishment of Voice of Lebanon and the rival Voice of the Arab Lebanon and later more than 150 rival AM and FM radio stations, reducing greatly the listenership to Radio Lebanon official radio.

 With the legalization of a selected number of private radio stations, Radio Lebanon / Radio Liban remains the only official station on behalf of the Lebanese government.
-Its valuable archive of older programming is also reserved through grants.
-The radio station also boasted in the 1940s and 1950s, some of the best known iconic broadcasters with a pan-Arab following.
+The radio station also boasted in the 1940s and 1950s, some of the best known broadcasters with a pan-Arab following.

 The traditional broadcasting was on the medium wave covering most of the Lebanese territory and some neighbouring countries on 836 kHz (for the main Arabic station) and 989 kHz (for the second channel foreign languages programming).
 With the reorganization of the wavelengths in Lebanon to avoid jamming and interference, the Arab language programming of Radio Lebanon was allocated the frequencies 98.1 and 98.5 FM and the second channel for foreign languages was allocated broadcasting on 96.2 FM.

 The transmitters are based in the Barouk Mountains, in Aito Mountain and in Naas, near Bikfaya.
 There are rebroadcasting antennas also in Beit Mery in Mount Lebanon, Baalbeck in the Bekaa Valley and Jabal Safi in South Lebanon.